Financing to grow your business

 Are you using innovative technology for your new ideas?
 Then you are a so-called startup.
 Startups often encounter potential investors who prefer to avoid the risks.
 The government can remove the risks for investors with various schemes.
 Which scheme or financing mix best suits you depends on your plans.
 The Startup Box offers a step-by-step process to find out.
 Go directly to the Startup Box.

-Find external funding
+Find alternative funding

 In addition to financial support from the government, other external funding is also possible.
 Banks may be the most obvious example.
 But there is also alternative funding through informal investors, such as crowdfunding or Business Angels.
 So there are more ways to finance your business.
 Check out the options for external funding.